Cuba

-During the 1970s through the late 1980s, Cuba intervened in numerous conflicts in support of Marxist governments or movements across Africa, Latin America, and the Middle East.
+During the 1970s through the late 1980s, Cuba intervened in numerous conflicts in support of anti-colonial and Marxist governments or movements across Africa, Latin America, and the Middle East.
 According to a CIA declassified report, Cuba had received $33 billion in Soviet aid by 1984.
 Following the dissolution of the Soviet Union, Cuba faced a severe economic downturn in the 1990s, known as the Special Period.
 In 2008, Castro retired after 49 years; Raúl Castro was elected his successor.
 Raúl retired as president of the Council of State in 2018, and Miguel Díaz-Canel was elected president by the National Assembly following parliamentary elections.
-Raúl retired as First Secretary of the Communist Party in 2021, and Díaz-Canel was elected thereafter.
+Raúl retired as First Secretary of the Communist Party in 2021, and Díaz-Canel was elected thereafter, becoming Cuba's first leader to have been born after the Cuban Revolution.

 Cuba is a socialist state in which the role of the Communist Party is enshrined in the Constitution.
+Cuba is currently the world's only communist country outside of Asia.
 Cuba has an authoritarian government wherein political opposition is prohibited.
-Censorship is extensive and independent journalism is repressed; Reporters Without Borders has characterized Cuba as one of the worst countries for press freedom.
+Censorship is extensive, and independent journalism is repressed; Reporters Without Borders has characterized Cuba as one of the worst countries for press freedom.
 Cuba is a founding member of the UN, G77, NAM, OACPS, ALBA, and OAS.
-Since 1959, Cuba has regarded the U.S. military presence in Guantánamo Bay as illegal.
+Since 1959, Cuba has regarded the U.S. military base in Guantánamo Bay as illegal and has maintained minefields along its side of the border since 1961.

-Cuba has one of the world's few planned economies, and its economy is dominated by tourism and the exports of skilled labor, sugar, tobacco, and coffee.
-Cuba has historically—before and during communist rule—performed better than other countries in the region on several socioeconomic indicators, such as literacy, infant mortality, and life expectancy.
+Cuba has one of the world's few command economies, and its economy is dominated by tourism and the exports of skilled labor, sugar, tobacco, and coffee.
+Cuba has historically—before and during communist rule—performed better than other countries in Latin America and the Caribbean in literacy.
+After the 1959 revolution, Cuba performed better than other Latin American countries in infant and maternal mortality, and life expectancy.
 According to a 2012 study, Cuba is the only country in the world to meet the conditions of sustainable development put forth by the WWF.
 Cuba has a universal health care system that provides free medical treatment to all Cuban citizens, although challenges include low salaries for doctors, poor facilities, poor provision of equipment, and the frequent absence of essential drugs.

-A 2023 study by the Cuban Observatory of Human Rights (OCDH) estimated that 88% of the population lives in extreme poverty.
-According to the World Food Programme (WFP) of the United Nations, rationed food meets only a fraction of daily nutritional needs for many Cubans, leading to health issues.
+A 2023 study by the US-funded Cuban Observatory of Human Rights estimated that 88% of the population lives in extreme poverty.
+According to the World Food Programme of the United Nations, rationed food meets only a fraction of daily nutritional needs for many Cubans, leading to health issues.
 Ongoing since 1960, the United States embargo against Cuba stands as one of the longest-running trade and economic measures in bilateral relations in history.